ErazorWhite/DevOps_trainee/README.md

 - MSSQL - EXPRESS General Availability;
 - Git

-### Installing
+### Quick Start

 1. Install programs from toolset.
 2. Download repository
+3. Open and edit a path-line in the Vagrantfile to the file "config.vm.synced_folder" to the actual one.
-3. Enter to folder with vagrant file and run command "vagrant up" via PowerShell or CLI
+4. Enter to folder with vagrant file and run command "vagrant up" via PowerShell or CLI

 ### Prerequisites